This Crustless Spinach and Cheese Quiche is a good, lower-carb option for breakfast or brunch.

 Well, the obvious choice for why you’d want to bake a crustless spinach and cheese quiche is to cut down on the carbs.
 No crust means a lot fewer carbohydrates will be in this quiche.
 You also might be gluten free, so baking a crustless quiche is a good option for those who have celiac disease or for those who are gluten intolerant.
 This recipe calls for Worcestershire sauce, so if you can’t have gluten then you need to make sure you’re using a brand that is known to be gluten-free.

-If you happen to be following Weight Watchers, one fourth of this quiche (a good portion!) will cost you 7 blue/purple points and 8 green points.
+If you happen to be following Weight Watchers, one fourth of this quiche (a good portion!) is a serving.
+There is a link to WW points in the recipe card below.

 If you’re a first timer going crustless with quiches, I suggest you give it a go.
 I think you’ll be pleasantly surprised with how good a quiche can be without the pastry.
 And if you’ve done it before, then you know what I mean.
 It’s a delicious quiche– for breakfast, for lunch or for a nice, light dinner.
 Enjoy!